-violence (rape/sexual assault, robbery, and aggravated assault, and simple assault) and personal theft.
+The NCVS is the most comprehensive and systematic survey of victims in the United States, producing data on both personal and household crimes.
+The personal crimes are divided into two categories: crimes of violence (rape/sexual assault, robbery, and aggravated assault, and simple assault) and personal theft.
 Murder is not measured by the NCVS because the victim cannot be interviewed.
 Household crimes targeted by the survey include burglary, household larceny, and motor vehicle theft.
 These eight offenses, which are known as the crimes of interest, were selected because victims are likely to report them to police and victims are typically able to recall the incidents when Census Bureau interviewers question them.

-NCVS data are obtained from interviews with nearly 169,000 people who represent more than 90,000 households.
-Households remain in the sample for 3.5 years and new households rotate into the sample on an ongoing basis.
-Only people age 12 and older are interviewed.
-Each interviewee is asked a few screening questions to determine whether he or she was a victim of one or more of the crimes of interest (see Box 2.4, the "A Window on Delinquency" feature).
+NCVS data are obtained from interviews with nearly 75,000 people who represent nearly 41,000 households.
+Only people age 13 and older are interviewed.
+(Information on people age 12 and younger is obtained from older household members.)
+Each interviewee is asked a few screening questions to determine whether he or she was a victim of one or more of the crimes of interest (see Box 2.4 the "A Window on Delinquency" feature).
 Respondents who answer "yes" to any of the screening questions are asked additional questions that further probe the nature of the crime incident.
 On the basis of the responses received, the interviewer classifies the crime incident as falling into one of the crimes of interest categories.
-In the most recent wave of data collection for the NCVS, the response rate was over 84% of households and 87% of eligible individuals.
-19
+In the most recent wave of data collection for the NCVS, crimes of interest